Spermula: Plot of English-language version

-In the 1930s in the United States, a sect composed of rich and eccentric libertines who reject any idea of love and considered artistic creation as a form of evil, tried to find in total sexual freedom the ecstasy of pure being.
-Following a conference held in New York in 1937, all members of the sect disappeared.
+In the 1930s in the United States, a cult, composed of rich and eccentric libertines who reject any idea of love and considered artistic creation as a form of evil, tried to find in total sexual freedom the ecstasy of pure being.
+Following a conference held in New York in 1937, all members of the cult disappeared.

 Years later a journalist tracked them down to a secret location in the forests of South America, but is not heard from again.

 Years later, a rocket ship brings Spermula and her cohorts back to civilization.
 To broadcast their message of peace and freedom to a world gone mad, the Spermulites begin "spermulising" men, which involves drawing off their sexual essence that causes aggression, acquisitiveness and jealousy.

 The Spermulites take up residence in a mansion, whose neighbors include the town's mayor, his unhappy and abused wife, his assistant and a widow.
 Spermula and her company spermulize individual men preparatory to spermulizing society with an orgy.
 The women become corrupted by contact with the outside world and their beautiful leader, Spermula, falls in love with a young artist and sacrifices her immortality for a night of passion with him.